-Another common cancer found in Boxers is mast cell tumours and can range from being benign to something more malignant with a high rate of spread.
-These tumours do not appear because of something you did or didn’t do, Boxers are just one of the breeds to have a predisposition to mast cell tumours.
+Another common cancer found in Boxers is mast cell tumours, which can range from being benign to something more malignant with a high rate of spread.
+These tumours do not appear because of something you did or didn’t do, Boxers are just one of the breeds to have a predisposition to them.

 Surgery is usually used to remove these tumours, but this does depend on the location.
 If it is too difficult to reach, radiotherapy may be used.

 Lymphoma is a cancer of the immune system which can affect many different organs as the cells circulate through the blood.
 There are a number of different Lymphomas so it is a varied condition where treatment will depend on the dog’s individual diagnosis.

 Chemotherapy is usually recommended with other medication provided alongside the treatment to help your pet maintain an excellent quality of life.